IBM/CognitiveConcierge/README.md

 	<img src="images/more_options.png" width="500">

 7. Open the CognitiveConcierge.xcworkspace file from ICT.
-Copy the WorkspaceID into CognitiveConcierge.plist file.
+Copy the WorkspaceID into the CognitiveConcierge.plist file.

 	<img src="images/plist.png" width="500">